 11. Small Lighthouse Tattoo

 This tattoo design doesn’t have to be large; in fact, lighthouse tattoos are perfect for anyone who wants something small and discreet.
 You can get an even smaller lighthouse tattoo on your wrist or ankle.
 These types of designs can also be part of larger images, like this one where the lighthouse is surrounded by flowers.
-Just remember that because these tattoos are so small, they won’t show much detail so choose carefully when picking out your design.
+Just remember that because these tattoos are so small, they won’t show much detail, so choose carefully when picking out your design.
 Small tattoos are one of the hottest tattoo trends for men and women alike.

 12. Traditional Lighthouse Tattoo